RosieTrainor/BookShelf/README.md

 ## Deployed site

-The site was deployed on Heroku:
+The site was deployed on Heroku and can be accessed at:
 [BookShelf](https://book-shelf-app-cdf881ab4579.herokuapp.com/)

+This is the live version of the app where users can explore its features, including adding, editing, and viewing book reviews.

 ## Features